 Top Tip: look out for commuter hot spots (near good transport links: bus routes or tub stations) along with high-end stores.

 - Add value

 Even if it is not going to add to your rental income, it’s often worth making improvements such as those mentioned above.
-They will add value when you come to sell, and it make the house easier to let.
-Other improvements to consider include a new bathroom or kitchen, and creating extra bedrooms.
-Spend money on making it as maintenance free as possible which will save money in the long run.
+They will add value when you come to sell, and it makes the house easier to let.
+Other improvements to consider include a new bathroom or kitchen and creating extra bedrooms.
+Spend money on making it as maintenance-free as possible which will save money in the long run.

 - Talk to the professionals

 Will you be doing the work yourself or employing tradespeople?
 Weigh up the cost, the time it will take, and whether you are capable.
 Unless you are used to DIY, it’s probably quicker and cheaper, in the long run, to get somebody in.
 Boilers and electrical work will need to be signed off by a suitably qualified person.
 Cheap workers who are available immediately might not be the best option.
 A skilled worker can often do the work in a fraction of the time.
 Get recommendations from friends, if possible.